featured image: a guide to e-commerce spelling and its history

 Just like the others, Collins also spells it ‘e-commerce’.

 Major dictionaries add a hyphen after e when spelling ecommerce.
 Does that mean it’s the correct spelling?
-You’d do well to use this version in academic papers or formal documents.
+Use this version in academic papers or formal documents.
 But it’s not the definitive definition.
 We’ll discuss that in the last section.

 How do people spell Ecommerce according to Google?

 Our look into ecommerce’s spelling won’t be complete without diving into how people use the word.
-To do this, we analyzed the word’s popularity and frequency over time using Google Trends and Google Ngram.
+We analyzed the word’s popularity and frequency over time using Google Trends and Google Ngram.

 We used the 7 spelling variants to get some insights.

-When looking at Google trends results, we chose to compare ecommerce with e-commerce as the results aren’t case sensitive.
+When looking at Google trends results, we compared ecommerce with e-commerce as the results aren’t case sensitive.

 Google Trends shows that ‘ecommerce’ surpassed ‘e-commerce’ in popularity around 2008 and has been the popular way to search for the word.
 This also corroborates the declining popularity of ‘e-commerce’ in print media since 2003.
 In a few years, we might see ecommerce as the dominant spelling for the word in all media.